Logo for GIGAOM 365x70

 Why Automotive Cybersecurity Is Important

-7 min read
+8 min read

 Automotive companies now depend on complex software to build smart cars.
 This has raised some vulnerability concerns in modern automobiles.
-Read to learn why automotive companies should integrate cybersecurity into their car development strategies.
+Read on to learn why automotive companies should integrate cybersecurity into their car development strategies.

 The move by many automotive companies to electronic road vehicles has fundamentally changed the industry, increasing the connectivity and smarts in cars.
 As they become more connected and smarter, electronic vehicles (EVs) also become more reliant on software for vehicle operations, driving more features and functionality to enhance the driving experience.